Peer-Stevens/peer/use-case.md

 ## First-time Open Use Case

-The first time the user opens the app, they are read aloud an info box that appears on-screen explaining to them that the app includes built-in audio cues but advises the user to turn on their screen reader/voice over functionality.
-If the user agrees, they are automatically taken to the option on their respective operating system, and the built-in audio cues are disabled.
-If the user declines, the built-in audio cues remain enabled.
+The first time the user opens the app, a prompt appears asking them to enable their location permissions.
+Then a box appears that asks them to identify their personal experience with their disability, including:

+- Sunlight sensitivty
+- Reads braille
+- Dislikes help from sighted strangers

+The answers for these questions will be used to personalize their app experience.
+If the user selected that they have sunlight sensitivity, the app switches into dark mode after the user submits the identification.
+If the user selected that they read braille, they view an info box that advises the user to turn on their OS screen reader functionality.
+These self-identification options are also available in the settings.

+After this, the user is taken to the main view, which includes a list of recommended nearby places, a button to take a stroll, a map displaying their current location, and a settings button.

 ## Strolling Use Case